 Mentorship and Teaching at Waterloo

-That said, as an assistant professor, I encourage interested students to identify those associate or full professors at the University of Waterloo Department of Political Science or the Balsillie School of International Affairs who align with their research goals and can take on such responsibilities.
+That said, at the moment, I am not taking on direct and primary supervisory duties with respect to potential or actual Ph.D. students.
+I encourage interested students to identify those associate or full professors at the University of Waterloo Department of Political Science or the Balsillie School of International Affairs who align with their research goals and can take on such responsibilities.
 For cyber security reasons, I respond neither to students' inquiries relayed to me from non-institutional email addresses or to emails with unsolicited file attachments.
 I also do not respond to students expressing a generic interest in working with me but have research interests far removed from my own.
 Waterloo's Department of Political Science unfortunately cannot take potential Ph.D. students who are not Canadian citizens or permanent residents due to funding constraints.

 If, as a current or past student, you wish to obtain a letter of reference from me, then you must consult my policy first.